Skip to main content

 Practical Suggestions

 The following seven guidelines offer broad, practical suggestions about how to work with an unfamiliar handwriting style.
 While these suggestions are general, they are applicable to any paleographic task in Russian.
-These suggestions are here to help you begin:
+These suggestions are here to help you begin.

 1. Study a new hand carefully.

 It is important to work carefully and slowly when beginning to read a new handwriting style, so as to develop a familiarity with the personal writing style (or hand) of the scribe, or recorder, and the type of writing they used.
-This will also help you to notice any particular idiosyncrasies of the writing, such as unique forms of letters, the use of certain abbreviations, or unfamiliar grammatical structure.
+This will help you to notice any idiosyncrasies of the writing, such as unique forms of letters, the use of certain abbreviations, or unfamiliar grammatical structure.
 By recognizing these features of the scribe’s hand from the beginning, you will be more likely to have success in reading the documents the scribe wrote.

 2. Begin with portions of the record that are familiar.

-Repeated phrases, dates and names which you already know can help familiarize you with the handwriting style.
+Repeated phrases, dates, and names which you already know can help familiarize you with the handwriting style.
 For example, when working with metrical books (метрические книги), look for words and phrases such as: крестьяне (peasant), селo (village), and и жена его (and his wife).
 Common names such as Анастасия (Anastasia) or Иванъ (Ivan) can fulfill the same purpose.
 By finding familiar words, names, and phrases, you can identify specific letter styles used by the writer so you know what those letters might look like elsewhere in the document.
-Dates are also a valuable source, since the number of alternatives for a date are limited to 12 months and 31 numbers, as well as specific numbers for the years, all of which can be compared with preceding or following entries.
+Dates are also a valuable source, since the number of alternatives for a date are limited to 12 months and 31 numbers, as well as specific numbers for the years, all of which can be compared with surrounding entries.

 3. Use the surrounding text as a guide.